Feds: Troopers 'tarnished' badge with bogus overtime shifts

 "These troopers selfishly tarnished the reputation and badge worn proudly by so many other hard working members of the Massachusetts State Police, who put their lives on the line for all of us every each and every day," Hank Shaw, FBI special agent in charge of the Boston Field Division, told reporters.

 Paul Cesan, 50, Gary Herman, 45, and David Wilson, 57, were arrested at their homes just after sunrise and charged with embezzlement from an agency receiving federal funds.
-They were expected to appear in court later Wednesday, and it wasn't immediately clear if they have lawyers.
+They appeared in Boston's federal court hours later and were released from custody on certain conditions.

+Cesan and Herman's lawyers didn't immediately respond to messages from The Associated Press.
+It was not immediately clear if Wilson has an attorney.

 The troopers were members of the now-disbanded Troop E, which patrols the 138-mile (220 kilometers) Massachusetts Turnpike from Boston to the New York state border.